ByThePowerOfScience/DivineJourney2Addons/docs/zs/extremereactors.md

 Handles general ExtremeReactors tweaks.

-Must be run with the DJ2Addons loader, specified with `#loader dj2addons` at the top of the ZS file.
+Must be run with the preinit loader, specified with `#loader preinit` at the top of the ZS file.

 #### Methods